department-of-veterans-affairs/va.gov-team/products/information-architecture/research-and-analytics/2023-generative-logged-in-research/2023-logged-in-user-interviews/findings-summary.md

 > I like this My VA right here, it is better than what I was doing before.
 And I know if I click My Health it’ll take me back to my familiar setting [MHV], but this is much better right here, and I didn’t have to log in twice. - P9

+> That [My VA] was a whole lot easier, I didn’t have to go through all that stuff and log in from site to site. - P1

 ## Additional Insights
-### Streamlining the existing logged-in navigation structure could improve navigation UX for screenreader users.
+### Streamlining the current navigation structure could improve the logged-in user experience.
+5 of 9 participants talked about redundancies and complexities while navigating the VA website after logging-in.

+When reviewing the personalized menu, 2 participants called out the redundancy of having My VA and My HealtheVet linked there, and in the global header.
+They didn’t have a preference about where the links should live if they were only shown once.

+> Just have the sign out button here and get rid of all these other options [in personalized menu], Or get rid of all these other buttons [in global header], and make this [personalized menu] worth something.
+I don’t know.
+There’s not a lot of choices there. - P7
-The 2 screenreader users we interviewed talked about how simplifying the logged-in navigation would make it easier to navigate the site.

-One of these participants completely avoided using the navigation based on previous experiences on the website.
+2 screenreader users we interviewed talked about how simplifying the logged-in navigation would make it easier to navigate the site.
+One completely avoided using the navigation based on previous experiences on the website.

 > It [navigation menu] is nicely organized.
 I’m not faulting the VA on that.
 You could strip away a couple of the layers to streamline things a little bit…but when it comes to the screenreader there’s a whole lot up there you need to navigate through. - P2